 Is there anything being done to reduce car usage?

 We do promote lower carbon forms of travel.
 We have coach travel with Big Green Coach, they have 74 different pickup locations around the country.
 We also work with an organisation called Liftshare who promote car sharing to the festival, and the first 100 people who sign up with Liftshare to say that they’re car sharing get access to the guest carpark, so it’s a guest parking upgrade, and guest parking is free then as well.
 We do acknowledge that people do like to travel by car generally – it’s convenient, particularly when you have to being tents, camping equipment etc although we do advise people to bring minimal stuff because we do want them to take it home with them at the end.
 So this year we’re working with Energy Revolution by adding a pound on top of the price of the car parking pass and that gets donated to energy revolution who invest in renewable energy projects.
 It’s a way of balancing the carbon emissions associated with travelling by car.
+From strollers that fold into your hand to Prams Australia that adapt to your expanding family—we’ve got you covered.
+We offer both Double and Twin Strollers for your ever growing family too.
+We want to go where you’re going, and our strollers and prams are designed to take you there.
+We pride ourselves in creating durable, high-quality products, built to withstand it all—just push a Baby Jogger stroller and you’ll feel the difference.
+We at Baby Jogger feel inspired and energized by creating solutions that allow you to more easily get out into the world and experience it all with your family.
+Life is an adventure, and we hope Baby Jogger makes it that much easier to live it!

 There are also shuttle buses that come from the train station (Derby and Leicester) for people who travel by train.